marthagriggs9/python_challenge/README.md

 ![image](https://user-images.githubusercontent.com/115905663/212436868-60f60bd5-7623-42f8-b02f-9b814a8b5d71.png)

 Finding the average change in Profit/Losses over the entire period required looping through all the rows and subtracting the current months profit from the previous months profit and keeping track of those numbers in a list.
 Those values would need to be reset after each loop to get the new amount.
 Those profit changes would then need to be added together and divided by the number of months.
-However, one month would need to be subtracted from the total months given that the first month of the data set would not have a previous month the subtract from.
+However, one month would need to be subtracted from the total months given that the first month of the data set would not have a previous month to subtract from.

 ![image](https://user-images.githubusercontent.com/115905663/212437598-8b63f277-aa68-4542-a348-88581bce60b9.png)